jaykorea/Genesis_Wheel_Legged_Gym/README.md

 ### 🚀 Quick Start

-By default, the task is set to `go2`(in `utils/helper.py`), we can run a training session with the following command:
+By default, the task is set to `flamingo`, we can run a training session with the following command:

 ```bash
 cd wheeled_legged_gym/scripts